- What is intOGen?

 - Which methods for cancer driver gene identification are used?

-- How do you combine the output of the six methods?
+- How do you combine the output of the seven methods?

 - How do you quantify the credibility of each method for a given cohort?